Skip to content

 5. Morriscastle Strand Holiday Park

-Situated in County Wexford, Morriscastle Strand Holiday Park is located near the charming village of Kilmuckridge.
+Situated in County Wexford, Morriscastle Strand Holiday Park is located near the village of Kilmuckridge.
 The park enjoys a coastal position with direct access to the expansive Morriscastle Beach, known for its golden sands.
 This holiday park is surrounded by dunes and coastal flora, creating a serene atmosphere.

 The park offers various types of accommodation, from spacious camping and caravan sites to fully equipped mobile homes.
 You can choose whatever suits your preferences.